CodELA-k12/codela-tools/README.md

-# CodELA
+# Codela

 (*Code for the ELA classroom*)

-**CodELA** is a basic coding tool designed to help students learn to work with code in the English Language Arts (ELA) classroom.
+**Codela** is a basic coding tool designed to help students learn to work with code in the English Language Arts (ELA) classroom.
 This low-floor, high-ceiling, open-source multimodal tool encourages students to develop coding literacy, computational thinking, and computer science knowledge.
 We strive for a highly usable and accessible design with clearly written ReadMe documentation and code comments.

 ALL contents may be adapted for your own institution, its purposes, and students.
 To get started at your institution, follow the instructions below: